-ANSWER: Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-29. Similarly, even though he was innocent, plaintiff Lindsey pleaded guilty to a drug offense on September 22, 2010, and received a sentence of two years imprisonment.
+29. Similarly, even though he was innocent, plaintiff Lindsey pleaded guilty to a drug offense on September 22, 2010 and received a sentence of two years imprisonment.